 Being in the company of a role model, a wiser head who can guide you through a period of transition, can be very powerful.
 That is the power of a mentor.

-Whether you are considering running a mentoring program, becoming a mentor or looking for a mentor, it is important to understand not only the benefits but also the pitfalls that you need to be aware of.
-Successfully navigate these and you could be on the way to a highly rewarding experience.
+Whether you are considering running or designing a mentoring program, becoming a mentor or looking for a mentor, it is important to understand not only the benefits but also the pitfalls that you need to be aware of.
+Successfully navigate these, and you could be on the way to a highly rewarding experience.

 In an article in Personnel Today Eleanor Lloyd Jones, regional branch co-ordinator for the Chartered Institute of Personnel and Development (CIPD) outlined the findings of some research on the effectiveness of mentoring among CIPD members.